Crio-Bytes/System-Design/Exploring Content Delivery Network/README.md

 5. Repeat the steps from 1 to 4 and store all the domain URLs and mark them with the respective country you collected from.

-    If you carried out the above tasks successfully, select the correct option.
+    If you carried out the above tasks successfully, select the correct option your collected data indicates.

     - [ ] Same domain URL for each and every country.
     - [ ] Different URL for each and every country.